AnimateBow4809/mnist-cuda/README.md

 - ✅ Convolutional layers
 - ✅ ReLU activation function
 - ✅ Mean Squared Error (MSE) loss
+- ✅ Softmax layer
+- ✅ Max pooling layer
+- ✅ Quantised linear layer (with custom 10-bit float weights)
+- ✅ Cross Entropy Loss function

 The framework is designed to efficiently train and evaluate models on the MNIST dataset using GPU acceleration for fast computations.

-*Note: This project is a work in progress and may receive updates in future releases.*
+_Note: This project is a work in progress and may receive updates in future releases._

 ---